MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

   }, [])
 ```

-In the above code sample, lines 4-10 are state definitions:
+In this code sample, lines 6–12 are state definitions:

 - `wallets` - State to hold detected wallets.
-- `selectedWalletRdns` - State to hold the RDNS of the selected wallet.
+- `selectedWalletRdns` - State to hold the Reverse Domain Name System (RDNS) of the selected wallet.
 - `selectedAccountByWalletRdns` - State to hold accounts associated with each wallet.
-- `errorMessage` - State to hold the error message when a wallet errors on connection.
+- `errorMessage` - State to hold the error message when a wallet throws an error on connection.
 - `clearError` - Function to clear the state in `errorMessage`.
-- `setError` - Function to set the state in `errorMessage` (with a `string`).
+- `setError` - Function to set the state in `errorMessage`.

-In the above code sample, line 12 is the `useEffect` hook and it handles:
+Line 14 is the `useEffect` hook and it handles the following:

-- Local storage retrieval - On mount, retrieves the saved selected wallet and accounts from local storage.
+- Local storage retrieval - On mount, it retrieves the saved selected wallet and accounts from local storage.
-- Event listener - Adds an event listener for the custom `eip6963:announceProvider` event.
+- Event listener - It adds an event listener for the custom `eip6963:announceProvider` event.
-- `OnAnnouncement` - When the provider announces itself, update the state.
+- State update - When the provider announces itself, it updates the state.
-- Provider request - Dispatches an event to request existing providers.
+- Provider request - It dispatches an event to request existing providers.
-- Cleanup - A `return` statement in a `useEffect` is used for cleanup.
-  In this case it removes the event listener on unmount.
+- Cleanup - It removes the event listener on unmount.

 Add the following code to `src/hooks/WalletProvider.tsx` to connect a wallet and update the component's state: